SciCatProject/scicat-workshop/README.md

 ## Slides
 To view the slides open the html file [scicat-workshop](./scicat-workshop.html).
-These slides contains also the description for all the exercises and activities.
+These slides contain also the description for all the exercises and activities.
 If you want to review the notebook that has been used to create the slides, please check _scicat-workshop.ipynb_